Selvam-DG/CPP/Notes/class_constructors.md

 }
 ```

-## Constructor
+## Constructors
-- It is a special MEMBER_FUNCTION having same name of its class which is used initialize some valid values to the data members of an objects
+A constructor is a special member function used to initialize objects.
+- Same name as the class
-- It executes automatically when an object of a class is created.
+- Automatically invoked when an object is created

+### Types of Constructors
 - Types:
   - Default Constructor
   - Parameterizd Constructor
   - Copy Constructor

-### Default constructor
+#### 1. Default constructor
 ```cpp
 #include <iostream>
 #include<bits/stdc++.h>